-AGRI Farm to School Grants support Minnesota school districts that want to process and serve Minnesota agricultural products.
-The First Bite Mini Grant is intended to be an intentional learning process for school districts that have little to no experience with local procurement as part of a Farm to School programing.
+The AGRI Farm to School First Bite Mini Grant is intended to be an intentional learning process for school districts that have little to no experience with local procurement as part of a Farm to School program.

 The amount a school district may apply for is a minimum of $2,500 to a maximum of $5,000 and there is no match required.

 Public or private schools or school districts that participate in the National School Lunch Program (NSLP) and serve food to K-12 students are eligible to apply.
 We encourage school districts serving sovereign nations to apply.

 Schools with a well-established Farm to School program should apply for the AGRI Farm to School Full Tray Grant.

 Projects must focus on intentional, high-impact Farm to School efforts that highlight Minnesota grown and raised foods.
 These may include but are not limited to:

 - Farm to School Month October Meal with local food features

 - Minnesota Thursdays

 We anticipate awarding up to $748,000 to reimburse school districts for purchasing Minnesota grown and raised foods used in school meal programs.
 Funding for these programs comes from the Agricultural Growth, Research, and Innovation (AGRI) Program.